 On March 17, 2015, Mr. McCullough resigned as our President and Chief Executive Officer and as a member of our Board effective immediately.
-In connection with his resignation, Mr. McCullough entered into a Separation of Employment Agreement (the "Separation Agreement"), dated March 23, 2015, and a Consulting Agreement (the "Consulting Agreement"), dated March 23, 2015.
+In connection with his resignation, Mr. McCullough entered into a Separation of Employment Agreement (the "Separation Agreement") and a Consulting Agreement (the "Consulting Agreement"), each dated March 23, 2015.

-Under the Separation Agreement, Mr. McCullough is entitled to receive severance in an amount equal to one year of his current base annual salary (less applicable taxes and withholdings), payable in bi-weekly installment payments in accordance with our regular payroll schedule in exchange for a standard release of employment claims.
-We will also pay COBRA premiums for coverage of Mr. McCullough and his eligible dependents for one year if Mr. McCullough timely and properly elects continuation coverage.
-We have also agreed to accelerate the vesting of 3,297 options previously granted to Mr. McCullough.
-Those options, and all other options held by Mr. McCullough, will be exercisable as set forth in the applicable option agreement, except that any options whose exercise price is greater than the fair market value of our common stock as of March 23, 2015 will be exercisable through March 17, 2017.
-Furthermore, we have agreed that the restrictions on 34,000 shares of restricted stock previously granted to Mr. McCullough lapse effective March 17, 2015.
-The Separation Agreement also contains such confidentiality provisions and other terms and conditions as are usual and customary for agreements of this type.
-All of Mr. McCullough's obligations under his employment agreement regarding confidentiality and proprietary information will continue.
+Under the Separation Agreement, Mr. McCullough was entitled to receive severance in an amount equal to one year of his current base annual salary (less applicable taxes and withholdings), payable in bi-weekly installment payments in accordance with our regular payroll schedule in exchange for a standard release of employment claims.
+We also agreed to pay COBRA premiums for coverage of Mr. McCullough and his eligible dependents for one year if Mr. McCullough timely and properly elected continuation coverage.
+We also agreed to accelerate the vesting of 3,297 options previously granted to Mr. McCullough.
+Those options, and all other options held by Mr. McCullough, became exercisable as set forth in the applicable option agreement, except that any options whose exercise price was greater than the fair market value of our common stock as of March 23, 2015 would become exercisable through March 17, 2017.
+Furthermore, we agreed that the restrictions on 34,000 shares of restricted stock previously granted to Mr. McCullough would lapse effective March 17, 2015.
+The Separation Agreement also contained such confidentiality provisions and other terms and conditions as are usual and customary for agreements of this type.

 Pursuant to the Consulting Agreement, for the two-year period following the date of the Consulting Agreement, Mr. McCullough will provide consulting services as may be reasonably requested by us upon reasonable notice to him.
-The parties intend that (i) during the first three months of the consulting period the number of consulting hours will not exceed 32 hours in any one-month period and (ii) during the final 21 months of the consulting period the number of consulting period, payable in two equal installments of \$50,000, the first payable within 10 days of the effective date of the Consulting Agreement, and the second payable between March 1 and March 15, 2016, subject to his compliance with the terms of the Consulting Agreement and all other written agreements, or surviving provisions thereof, between him and our company.
-For a period of two years following the date of the Consulting Agreement, Mr. McCullough is generally prohibited from competing with us or attempting to solicit our customers or employees.
+The parties intend that (i) during the first three months of the consulting period the number of consulting hours will not exceed 32 hours in any one-month period and (ii) during the final 21 months of the consulting period the number of consulting hours will not exceed 20 hours in any one-month period and (ii) during the final 21 months of the consulting period the number of consulting hours will not exceed 20 hours in any one-month period.
+Mr. McCullough was paid a total consulting fee of \$100,000 for all services provided during the consulting period, payable in two equal installments of \$50,000, the first payable within 10 days of the effective date of the Consulting Agreement, and the second payable between March 1 and March 15, 2016, subject to his compliance with the terms of the Consulting Agreement, Mr. McCullough is generally prohibited from competing with us or attempting to solicit our customers or employees.